Image from Arik

 - Homo plebus - Text by M. Alan Kazlev

-The plebhum, or Common Nearbaseline.
+The plebhu, or Common Nearbaseline.
 Considered by some to be a species group, or a series of H. sapiens subspecies.

-- House/Clade Stevens - Text by Anders Sandberg with some additions by Steve Bowers
+- House/Clade Stevens - Text by Anders Sandberg, amended by Steve Bowers 2021

-Human house/clade, derived from the Stevens family at Epsilon Indi II.
+Human house/clade, derived from the Stevens family of Epsilon Indi.

 - Humans - Text by M. Alan Kazlev; additions by Stephen Inniss